cuncundev/move-on-api/README.md

 }
 ```

+## SMS
+- Staging server will not send out SMS, therefore we set the password to `123456` for testing purposes.

 ## Responses
 1. Successful Response, `http_code: 200`
    1. Phone number not exist, can register a new user, put this user into Move On VIP